5 Steps to Developing Your Singing Voice

 Music is literally everywhere.
 Sometimes it just makes you want to sing so much.
 You have a passion for singing, but you have never sung before, or you notice that your vocals need improvement?
 Where do you start from?
 What are the basics of singing?

-1. Practice Your Hearing.
+1. Practice Your Hearing

 In order to produce a sound, one needs to be able to hear it and imagine it before making it.
 This is the first step of singing.
 It is all about being in tune with the melody and creating a harmonious sound.
 When you listen to your favorite songs, focus on the melody, pause the audio, and repeat until you get the right tone.
 Some people have a natural sense of what a note is supposed to sound like, but not all of us do.
 Fortunately, even singing can be learned by people who do not initially seem to have a talent.
 It is all about technique and continual practice.

-2. Find Your Vocal Range.
+2. Discover Your Vocal Range

 3. Breathe.
 A lot!

-The same should be done with singing.
 Slow-paced songs usually give you the opportunity to breathe in more air and hold longer notes.
 But sometimes when the rhythm of a song is too fast, it can get difficult to find time to inhale and produce all the sounds.
 Luckily for you, there is the method of nose breathing.
 You breathe in before every word and exhale while singing the phrase.

-4. Do Vocal Warm Ups.
+4. Do Vocal Warm Ups